Land Registry Restrictive Covenants on Property

 • Restriction is Obsolete - obstructs a reasonable user of the land or it is not in the public interest

-• No injury to person who benefited from the restrictive covenant
+• No injury to a person who benefited from the restrictive covenant

 Examples of restrictive covenants

-Here are some examples of restrictive covenants you may find within your title deeds.
-You'll see that some of the restrictions are actions most owners wouldn't undertake nowadays however they are still enforceable.
+Here are some examples of restrictive covenants in your title deeds.
+You'll see that some of the restrictions are actions most owners wouldn't undertake nowadays; however, they are still enforceable.

-• Forthwith to erect and for ever after to maintain in good condition a spile fence along the boundary of the land marked "T" within the boundary on the said plan" - In this case T would be shown on the title plan registered to the property title.
+• Forthwith to erect and forever after to maintain in good condition a spile fence along the boundary of the land marked "T" within the boundary on the said plan" - In this case T would be shown on the title plan registered to the property title.
+Read more - How do I handle boundary disputes?

 • No tall chimney shall be erected on the said land nor shall any building be erected thereon other than dwellinghouses with or without garages, and other outbuildings to be used therewith